Arpita-deb/Books-Database-Normalization/README.md

 # What is Database Normalization?

 According to Wikipedia "Database normalization is the process of structuring a relational database in accordance with a series of normal forms in order to reduce data redundancy and improve data integrity."
 In short, it is the process of organizing the data in the database.
 It is used to minimize the redundancy from a relation or set of relations.
 It is also used to eliminate undesirable characteristics like Insertion, Update, and Deletion Anomalies.
-Normalization divides the larger table into smaller and links them using relationships.
+Normalization divides the larger table into smaller ones and links them using relationships.

 The normal form is used to reduce redundancy from the database table.

 ## Why do we need Normalization?

 The main reason for normalizing the relations is removing Insertion, Update, and Deletion Anomalies.
 Failure to eliminate anomalies leads to data redundancy and can cause data integrity and other problems as the database grows.
-Normalization consists of a series of guidelines that helps to guide you in creating a good database structure.
+Normalization consists of a series of guidelines that helps to guide us in creating a good database structure.

 Data modification anomalies can be categorized into three types: